 “Federal law provides severe civil and criminal penalties for the unauthorized reproduction, distribution or exhibition of copyrighted motion pictures, video tapes, or video disc.”

 So what does this mean exactly?
-In short, it means that if you own something like a DVD of a movie, or a CD, you can’t legally burn copies of that disc and sell them to people – or even hand them out for free.
+In short, it means that if you own something like a DVD of a movie, or a CD, you can’t legally burn copies of that disc and sell them to people, or even hand them out for free.
 Nor are you allowed to show that movie or play that album for the general public without the expressed consent to do so.
+If you’re looking for a something you can play instead, take a look at It’s Relevant TV.

 Now before you go taking a hammer to your home theater, it’s important to note that while those licenses are private, it doesn’t exclude friends and family from enjoying them as well – the means to actually traffic and enforce that would simply be ridiculous.
 So long as your viewing is limited to personal and non-commercial use, you’re not in violation of the Terms & Conditions.